 Were these books a trilogy?
 Because I feel like I’ve just read three different books.
-Allegiant was a terrible ending to a terrible series.
+What a terrible ending to a terrible series.
 It’s like Veronica Roth realised that her initial plot made no sense so she changed everything up and threw in a lot of action, fireworks, romance and unnecessary plot points just to make sure you didn’t notice!
-“What’s in your hand, back at me.
-I have it, it’s an oyster with two tickets to that thing you love.
-Look again, the tickets are now diamonds!”

 There you go, I saved you hours of your life.
 Watch Firefly instead.